 Field Forms - The survey team completes a field form for each NPS site based on what is observed in the field.
-Volunteers should fill out all sections of the field sheet for each site according to the guidance in Appendix C. Field forms are kept in a binder for field work.
-The binder or packet also includes a sector map, tax maps (if available), and handouts for property owners.
+Volunteers should fill out all sections of the field sheet for each site according to the guidance in Appendix B. Field forms are kept in a binder for field work (or saved digitally to the Survey123 app, if using digital forms).
+The binder or packet also includes sector maps, tax maps (if available), landowner names/addresses and handouts for property owners.
 On each site form, the sector number is noted.
 Sector numbers are pre-assigned by the technical leader or organizer.
 Each site identified in the field is assigned a sequential number.
-For example, the third documented problem site in sector 4 would be identified as Sector # $\underline{4}$ and Site # $\underline{3}$, or $\underline{4}$ - $\underline{3}$.
+For example, the third documented problem site in sector 4 would be identified as 4-3.